How to Form an LLC

 We also recommend hiring a professional registered agent service to provide you with peace of mind and help you stay compliant with the law.

-Step 3: File LLC Articles of Organization
+Step 4: File LLC Articles of Organization

-To officially create an LLC, you'll need to file your formation documents with the state's business division, usually the Secretary of State.
+To officially create an LLC, you’ll need to file your formation documents with the state’s business division, usually part of the Secretary of State.
 In some states, the Articles of Organization are known as the Certificate of Formation or Certificate of Organization.

-To find out what the Articles of Organization filing fees are for your state, visit our LLC Cost guide.
+The average state filing fee to start an LLC is about $100.
+To find out what the Articles of Organization filing fees are for your state, visit our LLC cost guide.

-Step 4: Create an LLC Operating Agreement
+Step 5: Create an LLC Operating Agreement

 An LLC operating agreement is a legal document that outlines the ownership structure and member roles of an LLC.